Beyond SEO vs GEO: How Nashville Businesses Should Actually Measure AI Traffic Impact

 Month 2: Analyze by page type.
 Your blog content might get heavy AI referrals while your service pages get almost none.
 That tells you something about where AI optimization matters.

 Month 3: Follow the money.
 AI traffic means nothing if it doesn’t convert.
 Compare conversion rates: AI referrals versus organic search versus direct.
-This determines whether AI traffic is worth chasing.
+This is where we help clients decide whether AI traffic is worth chasing or a distraction.

 Quarterly: Reassess.
 AI adoption is shifting fast.
 What’s true in Q1 might flip by Q3.
 Build measurement into your regular reporting cadence.